I tried to take it down time and again, honest, I did… but it just kept popping back up:

 “I forgive you, my son — go in peace.”

-That same sergeant came upon us a follow-on night to check on our security posture where we lay in a patrol base.
+That same sergeant came upon us a follow-on night to check on our security posture, where we lay in a patrol base.
 He rousted the whole base from sleep in a fit of anger and wanted to lecture us on our transgressions:

 I knew well who Spanky was.
 There was a small clique of guys who assembled often and identified closely with each other.
 They had names for each other, such as Gopher, Maximilian, Smalls… and Spanky.
-They bunked in a group, ate meals as a group, took all breaks together.
+They bunked in a group, ate meals as a group, and took all breaks together.
 I admired them, if nothing else.

 I noticed they were even so close as to wash each others’ backs in the shower, a thing I grew up largely with no discernible predilection for, though I thought nothing of it otherwise.
-I was ok with my world such as it was.
+I was ok with my world, such as it was.
 I mean, it was just alright without men in it named Spanky, who scrubbed my back while I was naked.
 I resigned to the notion that I had the power to auto-cover all my body parts solo, yet how did I even know what I was missing?

 “WHO IS SPANKY?? roared the heathen sergeant with bile and bitterness in his breath.

 Spanky slowly stood up to identify himself.
-As he did, another man also jumped up, and nearly simultaneously, the two men stated: “I am Spanky.”
+As he did, another man also jumped up, and nearly simultaneously, the two men stated, “I am Spanky.”
 The group — especially Spanky — was shocked.
 Then another, and another, and yet another man stood up and announced loudly: “I am Spanky!”
 Soon, every man in the patrol base was on his feet at 0300hrs in the morning, shouting defiantly:

 “I AM SPANKY… I AM SPANKY… I AM SPANKY!!!

-Each of us was systematically strung up on makeshift wooden crosses that lined the long snaking road that leads into Camp Mackall.
+Each of us was systematically strung up on makeshift wooden crosses that lined the long, snaking road that leads into Camp Mackall.
 There, we were left to boil and blister in the sun and to slowly succumb to the parched agony of thirst whilst ravens pecked at and devoured our eyes.
 I recall distinctly how, in my final few moments, I turned my head one last time at the man to my right, as on my left, the brother had dearly departed.
 He must have sensed my gaze, for he lifted his head and saw me.
 Struggling greatly with a desperate sense of urgency, he did ultimately utter:

 “Hey, that dude Spanky… next time, he can go fuck himself!”